What I do

 My website is highly-regarded in the design profession and is seen as a forum that provokes lively debate around topics affecting the lives of graphic designers everywhere.

 I’m paid an annual five figure sum from sponsors of my online presence.
 The brands I highlight all offer a product or service of benefit to my site visitors, and sponsorship is kept to an absolute minimum so as not to detract from the quality of my site content.

-Word-of-mouth recommendations are frequent, due in no small part to my excellent customer service.
+Word-of-mouth recommendations are frequent, due in no small part to the care and attention I give to customer service.
 I’m never working on more than two projects at once, and as such, my attention is fully focused on those who pay for my time.